linode/manager/docs/development-guide/02-component-structure.md

 #### Composition

 When building a large component, it is recommended to break it down and avoid writing several components within the same file.
 It improves readability and testability.
-Components should in most cases come with their own unit test, although they can be skipped if an e2e suite is covering the functionality.
+Components should, in most cases, come with their own unit test, although they can be skipped if an e2e suite is covering the functionality.
 Utilities should almost always feature a unit test.

 #### Styles